LogtalkDotOrg/logtalk-for-vscode/README.md

 The output of the "Run Project Testers" and "Run Project Doclets" commands is displayed in the "OUTPUT" pane "Logtalk Testers & Doclets" channel.

+The "Open as a Jupyter Notebook" command is only available when Jupytext 1.16.7 or a later version is available.

 #### Directory and source file commands

 These commands can be triggered from the editor/context menu via right-click in the editor area.
 These commands can also be triggered from the command palette assuming there's an active editor window.